eeonevision/anychaindb/README.md

 Installed `docker ver.
 17+` and `docker-compose` tools.
 Good manual are [this](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce-1 "this") and [this](https://docs.docker.com/compose/install/#install-compose "this")

 #### Choose your type of node
-Leadschain has two type of nodes:
+AnychainDB has two type of nodes:
 - **Validator** node can validate transactions, configured once and need have better hardware than non-validator nodes.
 If you are a Afiliate Network, choose this type.
 - **Non-validator** node keeps the state and sends the transactions to validator nodes.
 The can be ease connected to the network because this type is not validates transaction.
 If you are a Advertiser, choose this type.